 Violent, erratic behavior – Violence can be a negative consequence of crack use.
 This may be due to the way the drug affects dopamine and norepinephrine levels in the brain and the psychosis that can accompany crack use.
 Crack tends to have a higher rate of violence-related incidents than cocaine.
 The drug also comes with a risk of self-harm if complicated by depression.

 Withdrawal from crack can be physically and psychologically harrowing.
 Repeated use of crack cocaine alters the brain’s chemistry and causes mental and physical damage that requires the help of medical professionals to overcome.
-Learn about The Ranch medical detox program and our inpatient drug rehab program or call 888-503-0205.
+Learn about The Ranch crack addiction treatment and our inpatient drug rehab program or call 888-503-0205.